Last Updated on January 14, 2022 by Grow with Bovees

 Palm trees are a great resource for indigenous construction of things such as signposts, utility poles, public buildings, walkways, and bridges.

-Indigenous communities can also use palm trees in making weapons such as arrows and bows.
+Indigenous communities can also use palm wood in making weapons such as arrows and bows.

 - Decking and flooring